Mark Manson: Personal life

 He is married to Fernanda Neute, a wellness influencer whom he met while traveling in São Paulo.
-They currently live in New York City.
+They currently live in Los Angeles.

 Blogs

 Manson started his first blog about dating advice in 2008.

 In 2010, he started a new blog called post masculine (now defunct) which provided general life advice for men.
 Manson moved his blog to markmanson.net in 2013.

 In 2015, Manson published a blog article "The Subtle Art of Not Giving a Fuck", which would form the basis of his second book by the same name.

 Publication history

 Manson's first book, Models: Attract Women Through Honesty, was self-published in 2011.
 It was reissued by Pan Macmillan Australia in 2017.

-His second book, The Subtle Art of Not Giving a Fuck: A Counterintuitive Approach to Living a Good Life, was published in 2016.
-It appeared on the New York Times Bestseller List at number six in the category of How-to and Miscellaneous in the week of October 2, 2016. and rose to number one on the list the week of July 16, 2017.
-As of May 2020, the book has spent 179 weeks in the top 10 and has sold over 12 million copies.
+His second book, The Subtle Art of Not Giving a F*ck: A Counterintuitive Approach to Living a Good Life, was published in 2016.
+It appeared on the New York Times Bestseller List at number six in the category of How-to and Miscellaneous during the week of October 2, 2016, rising to number one in July 2017.
+As of September 2022, the book had spent 268 weeks in the top 10 before dropping out, having sold over 12 million copies by June 23.

-Manson's third book, Everything Is Fucked: A Book About Hope, was published by HarperCollins in 2019.
+Manson's third book, Everything Is F*cked: A Book About Hope, was published by HarperCollins in 2019.
 It debuted at number one on the New York Times Bestseller List for Advice, How-to, and Miscellaneous.

-In October 2018, Penguin Random House announced that Manson would work with Will Smith to write the actor's autobiography.
-It was published in November 2021.

-In December 2020, Manson released a book in the form of audiobook called Love Is Not Enough exclusively through Audible.